Online Reviews: Why You Need to Be Boosting Your Online Reputation Now

 To find out what customers are seeing, open up your internet browser and Google your business.

-The first step is to turn your attention to your Knowledge Graph – it is located to the right of Google’s search results page – the Knowledge Graph – you should see your business name, photos and more.
+The first step is to turn your attention to your Knowledge Graph – it is located to the right of Google’s search results page.
+You should see your business name, photos and more.
 More importantly, you’ll notice your Google reviews and, in many instances, “Reviews from around the web.”
 Browse the reviews on each of these sites.

-Take this opportunity to respond to all the reviews you find on each website, and be sure to respond in a positive, professional way.
+With each review, take the time to respond if they’ve been made in the last six months and be sure to respond in a positive, professional way.

 Customers feel reassured when they see friendly, constructive feedback and it helps your business build trust and credibility.